 Juvenile Justice Research and Reform Lab

-For nearly 20 years, the interdisciplinary JJR&R Lab has worked to promote best practices in the juvenile justice system by more closely aligning juvenile justice policies and procedures with adolescents' developmental capacities.
+For 20 years, the interdisciplinary JJR&R Lab has worked to promote best practices in the juvenile justice system by more closely aligning juvenile justice policies and procedures with adolescents' developmental capacities.

 Improve Youth Outcomes

 As a leader in the field of empirically driven juvenile justice reform, the JJR&R Lab seeks to improve juvenile justice policy and practice to produce better outcomes for youth—to prevent arrest, facilitate successful discharge from the system, and place youth on more positive life trajectories.

 Partner with Communities